 In this post, we’ll cover the process of replacing the self-propelled control cable and adjusting the drive system.
 If your mower is a Honda, check out “Honda mower self propelled slow”.
 If you need video help, check out “Self propelled troubleshooting video”.

 Before working on your mower, go ahead and remove the spark plug wire, preventing accidental starting.
 In addition, turn your gas tap off (if fitted) and palace a plastic sheet over the gas tank filler.
 This helps to prevent gas spills when turning your mower over.
 If you’re not sure if you have a gas tap, check out this post “Honda shut off valve”.

 Plug Wire Off – Twist and pull

 Critical Cable Info

-Self propelled cables consist of a plastic outer casing and a metal braided inner cable.
-The braided cable is the part that breaks and does so usually at the handlebar connector or at the transmission end.
-The ends are important and there are many different types.
+Self-propelled cables consist of a plastic outer casing and a metal braided inner cable.
+The braided cable is the part that breaks and does so, usually at the handlebar connector or at the transmission end.
+The ends are essential, and there are many different types.
 While it is possible to replace just the inner braided cable, most repair shops will only supply the complete cable (inner and outer).

 Cable Length – Mission critical

 Getting this wrong will have you pulling your hair out trying to fit and adjust.
 I advise removing the old cable and either finding an identical part online that matches your model or visiting your local dealer, cable in hand.
 While, at first glance, a cable might look like yours, the number of possible cable lengths and connector end combos is endless.

 Check before you purchase.
 See the Amazon link below.Amazon Lawnmower Drive Cable

 It doesn’t make any difference which ends you remove first.
 Since the mower is upright, we’ll begin by removing the handlebar cable end.
 The most common type of self-drive control is the bail lever, like Honda may use a thumb style control.
 Whatever you have, the repair is very similar.